top of page

 Eyes: Cataract formation, intraocular pressure (orally)

-Gastrointestinal: Dysentry/travelers diarrhea), intestinal worms, hepatitis, stomach ulcers caused by h. pylori, stomach ache, hemorrhoids, diarrhea and bloody diarrhea, tooth sensitivity, gastritis, thrush, liver disease
+Gastrointestinal: Dysentry/traveler's diarrhea, intestinal worms, hepatitis, stomach ulcers caused by H. pylori, stomach ache, hemorrhoids, diarrhea and bloody diarrhea, tooth sensitivity, gastritis, thrush, liver disease

 Genitourinary: Yeast infections, UTIs, possibly enlarged prostate (BPH), menstrual disorders, fibrocystic breasts, supports kidney function